Pranav-here/AI-CS-Internship-and-New-Grad-Jobs/README.md

 **Deployment:** Vercel Edge Network

-## Use Cases
+## Ideal Users

-- **Students** searching for summer internships or co-op positions in tech
+- Students searching for internships or co-op positions in tech
-- **New graduates** entering the job market in AI/ML or software engineering roles
+- New graduates entering the job market in AI/ML or software engineering
-- **Career changers** transitioning into tech from adjacent fields
+- Career changers transitioning into tech from adjacent fields
-- **Job seekers** who need to tailor resumes and cover letters quickly for multiple applications
-- **Candidates** preparing applications and want to optimize for ATS systems
+- Teams tailoring applications at scale and optimizing for ATS systems
-- **Developers** looking to identify skill gaps and create targeted learning plans
-- **Anyone** looking to streamline their tech job search with intelligent automation

 ## License